Non-Surgical Alternatives for Thumb Osteoarthritis

-Surgery for osteoarthritis of the thumb often includes ligament reconstruction and bone removal
+Surgery for osteoarthritis of the thumb often includes ligament reconstruction with a tendon and bone removal

 Much of the research and attention of surgery for thumb osteoarthritis centers around the removal of the trapezium bone at the base of the thumb.
 The surgery is called a trapeziectomy.

 The trapeziectomy can be performed with variations to the technique.
 First is the removal of the bone.
 Some procedures will include a ligament reconstruction to strengthen the compromised anatomy and filling the void left with a forearm tendon.
-For patients with thumb arthritis being recommended to surgery the term interpositional arthroplasty or commonly referred to as trapeziectomy with LRTI would likely be recommended as surgical choice.
+For patients with thumb arthritis being recommended to surgery the term interpositional arthroplasty or commonly referred to as trapeziectomy with LRTI would likely be recommended as a surgical choice.

 - In the treatment of basal joint arthritis of the thumb, recent studies suggest equal outcomes with regard to long-term pain, mobility, and strength, in patients undergoing either trapeziectomy alone or trapeziectomy with ligament reconstruction and tendon interposition (LRTI).